Congress President Sonia Gandhi to chair opposition meeting over migrant workers' situation on Friday

 Cong President Sonia Gandhi to chair opposition meeting over migrant workers' situation on Friday

-New Delhi, May 19: Congress President Sonia Gandhi is all set to chair an opposition meeting over the migrants' plight and the alleged dilution in the labour laws on Friday.
+New Delhi, May 19: Congress president Sonia Gandhi is all set to chair an opposition meeting over the migrants' plight and the alleged dilution in the labour laws on Friday.
 This meeting will be held via video conference as fifteen parties have confirmed their participation in the meeting.

 Recently, thousands of migrant workers were seen headling their way back home while marching on the state highways or hitchhiking.
-This decision, by the migrant workers came amid the nationwide lockdown that has been imposed due to the spread of coronavirus in the country.
+This decision, by the migrant workers, came amid the nationwide lockdown that has been imposed due to the spread of coronavirus in the country.

 Coronavirus crisis: Within a fortnight, Maharashtra records 19,561 COVID-19 cases